npm/npmo-docs/up-and-running/platforms/vagrant.md

 To get npm Enterprise up and running with Vagrant, you first need:

-- An [npm user account]
 - An npm Enterprise license.
 Get a [free trial] here!
 - [VirtualBox] installed.
 - [Vagrant] installed.

 ...then we'll need to:

-1. Download and run the npm Enterprise `Vagrantfile`
+1. Download and run the npm Enterprise [Vagrantfile]

 Let's get started!

 ## Step 1: Install npm Enterprise

-This `Vagrantfile` does several things:
+The Vagrantfile does several things:

   - updates `apt-get`
   - installs `curl` via `apt-get`
   - installs Node.js, via [NodeSource]
   - updates npm
   - displays Node.js and npm versions
-  - installs `npmo` globally as the root user, via npm
+  - installs `npme` globally as the root user, via npm

 Additionally, it forwards the following ports: